Short Courses

 ‘Downstairs with Anita and Mary’ – Function, Health and Herbal Support for the Human Genito-Urinary Systems

-• An on-line four-month course made up of 8 units, with a unit released every two weeks, looking at the genito-urinary systems and common health issues surrounding this area.
+- An online course made up of 8 units, exploring the genito-urinary systems and common health issues surrounding this area.

-• Study Time – about 4 hours per week (see below)
+Study Time – about 64 hours (see below)

-Anita and Mary would love to have the chance to meet you, and to bring a bit of love and care to these often neglected but highly important areas of our bodies.
+We look forward to you taking this course, aimed at bringing a bit of love and care to these often neglected but highly important areas of our bodies.

 Just click the ‘enrol’ button, fill out the form, make payment and you will be contacted by an administrator.